-Abd Rahman et al. obtained high quality of single crystalline of GaN grown on silicon (111) using MOCVD [86].
+Abd Rahman et al. obtained a high quality single-crystalline of GaN grown on silicon (111) using MOCVD [86].
 The influence of the nitridation times (40, 220 and 400 s) on GaN crystalline quality was studied.
-In order to remove the native oxide on the surface, the substrate is annealed inside a chamber at 1125 °C for 10 minutes under H2 ambience before the growth process is conducted.
-It is reported that the crystallinity and surface morphology of the GaN layer become much better after the silicon is nitridated for 400 s at 1000 °C. AFM image shows that the sample is uniform and homogenous with small grain size of 4.247 nm and the RMS roughness of the sample is 1.475 nm.
-After the nitridation, the process is then continued by depositing a thin AlN nucleation layer as the buffer layer and 40 pairs of AlN/GaN multilayer as the strain-compensation layer.
+In order to remove the native oxide on the surface, the substrate was annealed inside a chamber at 1125° C for 10 minutes under H_2 ambience before the growth process.
+It is reported that the crystallinity and surface morphology of the GaN layer improved after the silicon is nitridated for 400 s at 1000° C. AFM image shows that the sample is uniform and homogenous with a small grain size of 4.247 nm and the RMS roughness of the sample is 1.475 nm.
+After the nitridation, the process was then continued by depositing a thin AlN nucleation layer as the buffer layer and 40 pairs of AlN/GaN multilayer as the strain-compensation layer.
 The XRD spectra for phi-scan analysis shows that the GaN has good single-crystal quality with a hexagonal structure.
 A previous study stated that, by adding super-lattice interlayers as the strain-compensating layer, the substrate bowing could be reduced [87].
-The bowing of the Si wafers is caused due to the large mismatch between the CTEs of GaN and Si.
-The bowing of the sample recorded is 51.99 $\mu$ m.
-A smooth layer structure with no crack and pits is observed from the FESEM image.
+The bowing of the Si wafers is caused by the large mismatch between the CTEs of GaN and Si.
+The bowing of the sample recorded is $51.99~\mu m$.
+A smooth layer structure with no crack and pits was observed from the FESEM image.

-Yamada et al. demonstrated the deposition of GaN on a Si (111) substrate with an AlN intermediate layer deposited at 350 °C using a reactive sputtering method [17].
-The GaN layer is grown by the facedown horizontal MOVPE system at 1100 °C and at low pressure.
-Compared with GaN films grown with AlN intermediate layer deposited at 1200 °C using the MOVPE method, the initial nucleus density of GaN is about three times smaller than that of GaN films grown with AlN intermediate layer deposited at 350 °C. The small pit density of the deposited film when AlN is used as the intermediate layer is due to the small nucleus density of GaN.
-By introducing AlN as the nucleation layer, a smooth surface of GaN with Ga-polar is observed.
-Apart from that, the direct growth of GaN suffers from the high possibility of the presence of amorphous Si3N4 [52].
+Yamada et al. demonstrated the deposition of GaN on a Si (111) substrate with an AlN intermediate layer deposited at 350° C using a reactive sputtering method [17].
+The GaN layer was grown by the facedown horizontal MOVPE system at 1100° C and at low pressure.
+Compared with GaN films grown with AlN intermediate layer deposited at 1200° C using the MOVPE method, the initial nucleus density of GaN is about three times smaller than that of GaN films grown with AlN intermediate layer deposited at 350° C. The small pit density of the deposited film when AlN is used as the intermediate layer is due to the small nucleus density of GaN.
+By introducing AlN as the nucleation layer, a smooth surface of GaN with Ga-polar was observed.
+Apart from that, the direct growth of GaN suffers from the high possibility of the presence of amorphous Si_3N_4 [52].